pasqal-io/qadence/docs/content/block_system.md

-Quantum programs in Qadence are constructed via a block-system, with an emphasis on composability of blocks to obtain larger, composite blocks.
+Quantum programs in Qadence are constructed using a block-system, with an emphasis on composability of primitive blocks to obtain larger, composite blocks.
 This functional approach is different from other frameworks which follow a more object-oriented way to construct circuits and express programs.

 ## Primitive blocks